jeremy-rifkin/cpptrace/README.md

 **Note:** Debug info (`-g`) is generally required for good trace information.
 Some back-ends read symbols from dynamic export information which may require `-rdynamic` or manually marking symbols for exporting.

+**Note:** Currently on Mac .dSYM files are required, which can be generated with `dsymutil yourbinary`.
+A cmake snippet for generating these is included above.

 ```cpp
 namespace cpptrace {